These Healthy Roasted Garlic and Bacon Jalapeño poppers are packed with flavor, subtle heat and creamy cheese. Perfect finger foods for a party!

 - salt and pepper to taste

 Grab some plastic gloves or something to help shield your hands from the fresh jalapenos.
 Next, slice 10 medium sized jalapeños in half.
 Remove the seeds.
 Set aside.

 Cut up 5 slices of bacon into small pieces and fry in the pan for 4-5 minutes or so, stirring occasionally until done and crispy.

-Place 6 oz of softened cream cheese in a bowl.
+Place 8 oz of softened cream cheese in a large bowl.
 If not softened, place in microwave for 15 seconds.